hyperledger/fabric/docs/source/channel_update_tutorial.rst

           `Adding an org to a channel tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html>`__.

-Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the Fabcar chaincode on the channel.
+Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the Basic chaincode on the channel.
 Open a new terminal outside the Org3CLI container and navigate to the ``test-network`` directory.
-You can then use use the ``test-network`` script to deploy the Fabcar chaincode:
+You can then use use the ``test-network`` script to deploy the Basic chaincode:

 .. code:: bash

   cd fabric-samples/test-network
-  ./network.sh deployCC
+  ./network.sh deployCC -ccn basic -ccl go

-The script will install the Fabcar chaincode on the Org1 and Org2 peers, approve the chaincode definition for Org1 and Org2, and then commit the chaincode definition to the channel.
-Once the chaincode definition has been committed to the channel, the Fabcar chaincode is initialized and invoked to put initial data on the ledger.
+The script will install the Basic chaincode on the Org1 and Org2 peers, approve the chaincode definition for Org1 and Org2, and then commit the chaincode definition to the channel.
+Once the chaincode definition has been committed to the channel, the Basic chaincode is initialized and invoked to put initial data on the ledger.
 The commands below assume that we are still using the channel ``mychannel``.

-After the chaincode has been to deployed we can use the following steps to use invoke Fabcar chaincode as Org3.
+After the chaincode has been to deployed we can use the following steps to use invoke Basic chaincode as Org3.
 These steps can be completed from the ``test-network`` directory, without having to exec into Org3CLI container.
 Copy and paste the following environment variables in your terminal in order to interact with the network as the Org3 admin: